comprodls/libs-engine-mcqsr/Readme.md

     };
 });
 ```
 * Commit your code and test using http://assessment.comprodls.com.
-NOTE, at the time of registration, **Specify SUPPORT EDITOR as false**
+NOTE, at the time of registration, Specify SUPPORT EDITOR as **Sfalse**

 ### Phase 2 - Authoring Experience